vtex-apps/product-summary/docs/ProductSummaryName.md

     ]
   },
 ```
-Check out the `product-summary-name` props to configure its behavior:
+3. Then, declare the `product-summary-name` and configure its behavior using the props stated below.

 | Prop name | Type | Description | Default value |
 | ----------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- |